arm-university/Optimizing-Generative-AI-on-Arm-Processors/README.md

 ### **Lab 3: Comparative Inference Benchmarking on Arm Server and Edge Devices**

-1. Follow the setup stpes for `lab1` on your local Raspberry Pi.
+1. Follow the setup steps for `lab1` on your local Raspberry Pi.
-2. Follow the setup stpes for `lab2` on your Raspberry Pi, to create and connect to a cloud instance.
+2. Follow the setup steps for `lab2` on your Raspberry Pi, to create and connect to a cloud instance.
 3. Open `lab3.ipynb` to find the instructions for completing the lab

 ---